top of page

 Someone may withdraw their signature by filing a written request to the Secretary of State’s office on or before the signatures are filed with the Secretary of State.

-Every petition must be returned to the Co-Proponents - however full - by March 31, 2024.
+By law, every petition must be returned to the Co-Proponents notarized - however full - before the deadline.

 Training is available for Volunteer Circulators on the Secretary of State’s website.